 I think most of us fail because we set our sites too high and try to do too much too quickly.

-- We don’t lose the weight because we try to lose 100 pounds in one month!
+We don’t lose weight because we try to lose 100 pounds in one month!

-Why not try something different in 2018 to become healthier and happier?
+Why not try something different this year to become healthier and happier?

 It can’t hurt.

 Most of us didn’t accomplish our resolutions and goals last year anyway!

 So, here’s the challenge for January.

 Each week, for the next 5 weeks, I’m going to share a post about being more healthy and happy this year.

 I invite you to look over the list of suggestions and choose 1-2 items you would like to try.
 Begin to put these items into practice that week.